- Written by Mark Hicken Mark Hicken

 This is a short guide to the unconventional approach to licensing wineries that BC has adopted.
 In most jurisdictions, it is possible to read through the winery licensing requirements within the applicable laws ... in other words, it is fairly easy to discover what the requirements are for obtaining a license.
 However, in BC, this is not the case.
 There are some requirements listed in the Liquor Control and Licensing Act.
-However, the most onerous requirements are imposed by the Liquor Distribution Branch, which (in my view at least) does not even have the statutory jurisdiction to regulate the manufacture of wine.
+However, the most onerous requirements are imposed by the Liquor Distribution Branch, which may not have the statutory jurisdiction to regulate the manufacture of wine.
 Read More to see how the system works.

 The branch of government that issues licenses for wineries is the Liquor Control and Licensing Branch (LCLB).
 The LCLB does this under the Liquor Control and Licensing Act.
 The conditions in the Act for issuing a license are relatively short and are contained in s.16 of the Liquor Control and Licensing Regulation.
 In summary, those requirements are: